 At the initial intake meeting or at a subsequent time the Title IX Coordinator or his or her designee will seek to determine how the complainant wishes to proceed, i.e., whether the complainant wishes to pursue Formal Resolution, Informal Resolution, or does not wish to pursue resolution of any kind.
-Regardless of how the complainant chooses to proceed, TUI seeks to resolve every report of sexual misconduct within 60 calendar days of the initial report, excluding any appeal.
+Regardless of how the complainant chooses to proceed, Trident seeks to resolve every report of sexual misconduct in a prompt manner.
 The time frames included in this policy may vary depending on the details of the complaint and, in some cases, the time of the academic year (e.g., during Trident breaks or final exams).
-Trident may extend any time frame for good cause, provided the complainant and respondent are given a written explanation as to the reason for such extension.
+Trident may extend any period for good cause.